SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-create-a-link-to-a-url-in-sharepoint/rule.md

 ---
-seoDescription: "Here's a generated SEO description: "Create links to URLs in SharePoint libraries using 'Link to a document' content type or upload shortcut files (.url), ideal for navigating to different websites and documents.""
+seoDescription: Here's a generated SEO description: "Create links to URLs in SharePoint libraries using 'Link to a document' content type or upload shortcut files (.url), ideal for navigating to different websites and documents."
 type: rule
 archivedreason:
 title: Do you know how to create a link to a URL in SharePoint?